My Cart

 Feel the sunshine at a free all-ages concert featuring an incredible line-up of musical goodness and performances.

-Headlining is The Quandamooka Crooner Adam James and The Dreamtime Swing, who reimagine the songs of iconic First Nations musicians with the electrifying flair of '60s big-band music.
-Also serenading crowds will be Yalanji jazz icon Deline Briscoe's Gaba Musik + Topology.
+Headlining is The Quandamooka Crooner Adam James and The Dreamtime Swing, who reimagine the songs of iconic First Nations musicians with the electrifying flair of ‘60s big-band music.
+Also serenading crowds will be Western Gugu Yalanji and Birrigubba songman, Jungaji featuring Topology as well as 16-year-old singer / songwriter Layla Havana.

 Come celebrate the gorgeous spring weather at The University of Queensland's scenic Dr Mary Mahoney AO Amphitheatre.